Whales in Greenland

 Get close to the giants of the sea.
 Greenland is home for many species of whales and you will have plenty of opportunity to experience these majestic animals.

 Their size alone has made whales mythical creatures, and Greenland is home to numerous whales – especially in the months of summer.
-Silver Bay, Moby Dick and Disney’s Willie the Whale; we have been fascinated by the giants of the sea for centuries, and we can guarantee you that you will never forget witnessing the stunning animals dive tail-up, or – if you are fortunate enough – seeing them gambol at the surface.
+Silver Bay, Moby Dick and Disney’s Willie the Whale.
+We have been fascinated by the giants of the sea for centuries.
+We can guarantee you that you will never forget witnessing the stunning animals dive tail-up, or – if you are fortunate enough – seeing them gambol at the surface.

 Approximately 15 species of whales frequently appear in Greenlandic waters.
-Only three of them remain there all year: The beluga, the narwhal and the bowhead whale, while certain species like the blue whale and the killer whale only rarely are seen.
+Only three of them remain there all year: The beluga, the narwhal and the bowhead whale.
+Certain species like the blue whale and the killer whale only rarely are seen.
 However, the other species are represented in large numbers!

 If you visit Greenland during summer, you have really good chances of spotting whales.
 The more time you spend at sea, the better are your odds.